 We'll keep reading!

-If your baby has troubles with feeding, colic or gas, the attachments of the lip or tongue can be the problem.
+If your baby has trouble with feeding, colic, or gas, the attachments of the lip or tongue can be the problem.
 Upper lip or tongue ties can have an enormous effect on your baby's ability to latch.

 The lip is attached to the gum by tissue called the frenum.
 A frenectomy or frenotomy (different professions have different words for the same procedure) is the cutting and removal of this tissue to improve the feeding of the baby and improve breastfeeding for the mother.